pyro-kinetics/pyrokinetics/docs/joss/paper.md

 allowing for a range of analyses from simple parameter scans to using thousands of linear gyrokinetic runs to develop Gaussian process regression models of the linear properties of electromagnetic turbulence [@hornsby:2023].
-Pyrokinetics also maintains compatibility with IMAS, a community-wide standard data schema [@imbeaux:2015], allowing for further interfacing with the whole fusion community and the potential to develop a global gyrokinetic database.
+Pyrokinetics also maintains compatibility with IMAS, a standard data schema for magnetic confinement fusion [@imbeaux:2015], enabling greater interoperability with the wider fusion community and the potential development of a global gyrokinetic database.

-We hope that Pyrokinetics makes gyrokinetics modelling more accessible and will help to increase the communities confidence in tools available.
+We hope that Pyrokinetics makes gyrokinetics modelling more accessible and will help to increase the community's confidence in the tools available.

 # Acknowledgements